Screening Guidelines for Common Cancers in Georgia

 - have at least a 20 pack-year smoking history.

 Starting at age 50, men should talk to a health care provider about the pros and cons of testing so they can decide if testing is the right choice for them.
 If you are African American or have a father or brother who had prostate cancer before age 65, you should have this talk with a health care provider starting at age 45.
+Georgia insurers should share coverage options for screenings with patients starting at age 45.
+Those who are ordered by their physicians to undergo annual prostate-specific antigen tests starting at age 40 should also have insurance coverage options.

 For more information about screenings for these cancers and others, please visit the American Cancer Society Guidelines for the Early Detection of Cancer.